 2017 has been a big year for me.
 It’s the year I decided to pursue my passion for travel, writing and photography and launch Part-Time Passport – an alternative travel blog to inspire others that a life of travel and adventure is 100% possible without having to quit your job or drastically change your lifestyle.

 I’ve really put this philosophy to the test this year and the result has been a year of travel highlights.
-2017 has transported me more than 25,000 miles to 5 different countries, 2 continents and 10 new cities.
+2017 has transported me to 5 different countries, 2 continents and 10 new cities.
 I’ve hiked over 50 miles of national park trails, visited 10 UNESCO World Heritage sites, explored 1 natural wonder of the world, hiked one of the world’s biggest mountain ranges, eaten my way around 2 international food tours and taken my first photography course!
 All whilst holding down a full-time career.